Recycling bin FAQs

 All other plastics marked 3, 4, 6 & 7 must go in the landfill bin (red lid).

-Can I recycle cardboard milk & juice containers?
+Can I recycle cardboard milk & juice cartons?

 Can I put lids in the recycling bin?